manabuo/machine-learning-using-tensorflow/rnn_intro.md

     rnn_output, rnn_state = tf.nn.dynamic_rnn(cell=rnn_cells, inputs=in_seq, dtype=tf.float32)
 ```

 As we said, in this and what follows we are going to use only the GRU units for RNN.
-For other type of cells, see [here](https://www.tensorflow.org/api_docs/python/tf/nn/rnn_cell).
+For another type of cells, see [here](https://www.tensorflow.org/api_docs/python/tf/nn/rnn_cell).
 In TensorFlow GRU cell is [`tf.nn.rnn_cell.GRUCell()`](https://www.tensorflow.org/api_docs/python/tf/contrib/rnn/GRUCell), this function requires one parameter, `num_units`,  which defines a number of hidden units per cell.
-Next, we combine all the cells into a list which is passed to `tf.nn.rnn_cell.MultiRNNCell()` function that stakes all the single cells.
+Next, we combine all the cells into a list which is passed to `tf.nn.rnn_cell.MultiRNNCell()` function that takes all single cells.
 Next function, [`tf.nn.dynamic_rnn()`](https://www.tensorflow.org/api_docs/python/tf/nn/dynamic_rnn) is responsible for creation of the actual RNN.

 > Note: In other tutorials you may have seen another function [`tf.nn.static_rnn()`](https://www.tensorflow.org/api_docs/python/tf/nn/static_rnn) that creates a recurrent neural network.
 This function is still available in the API but there have been suggestions that it will be deprecated one day due to its limitation that we will touch on in the following examples.